 For Creating: Vector art, vector logos

-Assembly is the single greatest, super simple graphic design app I’ve ever used on the iPhone.
+Assembly is absolutely one of the best and simplest graphic design apps for the iPhone I’ve ever used.
 In the early days of my design Instagram, it was filled entirely with designs created on my phone using Assembly.

 Essentially, Assembly is a graphic design and vector illustration app for your iPhone/iPad that is astonishingly simple to use.
 It’s so simple because it’s primary function is to let you design using a huge library of shapes.
 There are basic shapes like circles, triangles, donuts, etc., which are free, and more complex ones you can pay for.
 The interface is easy to access and the most commonly used tools are right there.
 While you make adjustments, you can see what it happening to your shapes as you modify them.